lock3/wg21/paper.md

 synthesis of new code (at runtime) and the injection of that code into the running binary.

-At the time of writing, I don't have a clear picture what language support for runtime metaprogramming should look like.
+At the time of writing, I don't have the clearest picture what language support for runtime metaprogramming should look like.
 But, because of the parallels to compile-time metaprogramming, I suspect the libraries should be reasonably similar.
 It might be jarring for users to switch